-This means Moji Port Retrospective District.
-It is a sightseeing spot located in Moji Ward, Kitakyushu City.
-The district around Moji Station has been designed to reflect the Taisho period atmosphere by utilizing the remaining buildings that once thrived on world trade and by constructing new hotels and commercial facilities.
-The food specialty is grilled curried rice.
-You can also see performances of banana selling.
+Moji Port Retrospective District is a sightseeing area located in Moji Ward, Kitakyushu City.
+The district around Moji Station has been designed to recreate the atmosphere of the Taisho period.
+This is achieved by preserving the historic buildings that once thrived on international trade, while also integrating new hotels and commercial facilities.
+The local food specialty is baked curry rice, and visitors can also watch entertaining banana auction performances.

 Japanese Official Site (No English Page): Mojiko Retro Area https://www.mojiko.info